Codeer-Software/Friendly.Windows/README.md

 It can be used to start up a product process and run tests on it..
 However, the way of operating the target program is different from conventional automated GUI tests (capture replay tool, etc.).

+## News
+Friendly can now operate .NetCore3.0 WinForms and WPF.

 ## Features ...
 #### Invoke separate process's API.
 It can invoke all methods, properties, and fields.